 One more thing, also very important, this is semantic HTML.
 It’s a logical structure and has a correct meaning, even if styling is totally missing at this point:

 Clean and accessible HTML structure

-In my example, the “Categories” section is the only one who contains a sub-list, but you can easy add sub-lists to any item.
+In my example, the “Categories” section is the only one who contains a sub-list, but you can easily add sub-lists to any item.

 Quite long list, huh?
 This is it…

 You may have noticed the triangle shape that appears along with the sub-menu.
-That’s a CSS shape and its purpose is to increase usability for this CSS3 menu.
+That’s a CSS triangle shape and its purpose is to increase usability for this CSS3 dropdown menu.

 It’s made using the